What is Seller’s Discretionary Earnings?

-Today, we'll explain what SDE is, how it's calculated, and show an example of how we adjust financials to calculate SDE.
+In this blog, I'll more fully explain what SDE is, how it's calculated, and finish by showing a real world example of how you can recast your financials to calculate your SDE.

 Let's jump in!